AlexDeL8/tenbot/README.md

 ## General Information
 - Twitch IRC bot with:
-    - General chat functionality
+    - General chat commands with sinlge responses
-    - Integration with X API (*for retrieving Xbox Live achievement stats for a specific gamertag*S)
+    - Integration with [X API](https://xapi.us/) (*for retrieving Xbox Live achievement stats for a specific gamertag*S)
 - See [TENbot Github Page](https://alexdel8.github.io/tenbot/) for more information

 ## Technologies Used
+- Node.js, Express

 ## Features